linx-software/static-website-backend/README.md

 ## Using the sample

----

-Using the website
 Description: The example website includes user registration, login and updating user info

 Usage:

+1. Debug WebSiteBackendRESTHost Service in the Linx Designer
-1. Register a user
+2. Register a user
-2. Login to site
+3. Login to site
-3. Change user info
+4. Change user info